FG, States, LGs Share N788.139bn for October - THISDAYLIVE

 The N788.139 billion shared is higher than the N698.710 billion shared the previous month (September).

-The Special Adviser to the Minister of Finance, Mr. Paul Ella Abechi, in a statement said the breakdown of the figures released by the Accountant General of the Federation (AGF) shows that the federal government got N284.396 billion, state governments, (N144.249) while the 774 local governments received N111.210 billion.
+The Special Adviser to the Minister of Finance, Mr. Paul Ella Abechi, in a statement said the breakdown of the figures released by the Accountant General of the Federation (AGF) showed that the federal government got N284.396 billion,” state governments (N144.249) while the 774 local government areas received N111.210 billion.

 Also, N806 million was shared as proceeds of Exchange Gain with the federal government receiving N372 million; state governments (N188 million) ; local government councils N145 million and beneficiaries of the 13 per cent of mineral revenue derivation receiving N101 million.